adamwong246/adamwong246.github.io/_src/pages/resume.md

 ## Technical Skills

-- Node, Meteor, NPM
-- Ruby on Rails
+- Node and Meteor, Ruby on Rails
-- Mongo and SQL
 - Github, Heroku and Amazon services
 - Java and Android
 - BDD and TDD methodologies